FlexxCash/xxUSD/README.md

 ## Key Functions

+The `XxusdProgram` struct in `lib.rs` encapsulates the following key functions:

 1. `initialize_controller`: Initializes the controller with the specified redeemable mint decimals.
 2. `mint`: Mints new xxUSD tokens in exchange for collateral.
 3. `redeem`: Redeems xxUSD tokens for collateral.